joonsunn/chattiest-user/README.md

 _Pre-requisite: ensure `docker` and `docker compose` are installed._

 1. Clone the repository.
-2. Run `docker compose up` to start the application.
+2. Run `docker compose -f docker-compose.prod.yml up -d --build` to start the production build of the application.
+   2a.
+Alternatively: on Linux/MacOS, run `make up-prod`.
 3. Navigate browser to `http://localhost:3000`.
 4. Run `docker compose down` to stop the application and remove the container.
+   4a.
+Alternatively: on Linux/MacOS, run `make down`.

+Refer to Makefile for other commands (e.g. dev mode, interactive terminal, etc).

 ## Usage